 Aloe barberae (basionym), Aloe bainesii, Aloe bainesii var. barberae, Aloe zeyheri

 Aloidendron barberae, formerly know as Aloe barberae, is a slow-growing tree, up to 54 feet (18 m) tall, leaves are arranged in a dense rosette.
 The stem can reach up to 3 feet (90 cm) in diameter.
-Leaves are long, narrow, deeply channelled and curved.
+Leaves are long, narrow, deeply channeled and curved.
 The leaf surface is dark green with a toothed margin.
-Inflorescence is simple or divided into 3 side branches.
+The inflorescence is simple or divided into 3 side branches.
 Flowers are tubular, rose pink, green-tipped and appear in winter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).